How Taiwan is beating COVID-19 without closing schools or workplaces. Can Canada do the same? | CBC News

 "We didn't worry too much," said Leeli Chang, who lives with her husband, Terry Lin, and her daughter, Peggy, 8, in a suburb of Taipei.

-The family, like many in Taiwan, continue to go to work, to school and out shopping as normal since the COVID-19 epidemic, but now with some precautions in place — like regular temperature checks and hand sanitizer dispensers outside most public buildings, and many people wearing masks.
+The family, like many in Taiwan, has continued to go to work, to school and out shopping as normal since the COVID-19 pandemic began, but now with some precautions in place — such as regular temperature checks and hand sanitizer dispensers outside most public buildings and protective masks.

 Taiwan was hit hard by the SARS pandemic in 2003, but this time, the government took swift and early actions when it first became aware of an unknown pneumonia in Wuhan, China.

-By mid-February, the territory had increased its mask and alcoholic sanitizer production, introduced fines for raising the price of medical supplies, and set cleaning standards for public areas like trains and schools.
+By mid-February, the territory had increased its mask and alcoholic sanitizer production, introduced fines for raising the price of medical supplies and set cleaning standards for public transportation and other areas, such as trains and schools.

-As of Saturday, March 21, there were only 153 confirmed cases and two deaths, on an island with 23 million people that's only slightly bigger than Vancouver Island.
+As of March 21, there were only 153 confirmed cases and two deaths in Taiwan, an island with 23 million people that's only slightly bigger than Vancouver Island.
 That's far fewer than Canada's more than 1,000 confirmed cases and 12 deaths.

 It's shaping up to be a different experience for families in Taiwan compared to their Canadian counterparts.